meng-ze/Breitenburg-SER515/README.md

 4. Meng-Ze Chen
 5. Abhishek Haskar
 6. Joshua Drumm

+We followed scrum and used Taiga software to keep track of our userstories.
+You can find each member's contributions on [this](https://www.youtube.com/channel/UCwif_LFQGJqHl14Cts6MbCQ) Youtube Channel

 If you have reached reading till here, go up there click on the website URL and get started!